Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 This increases the potential for knee damage, which could lead to inflamed knee joints over time.

-And the article mentioned above brings in one more factor: injuries.
+The article mentioned above brings in one more factor: previous injuries.

 Ligaments hold bone to bone, and with a complicated and mobile joint like the knee, they seem a bit "under engineered" to me!